coq/platform-docs/CONTRIBUTING.md

 ```

 > [!CAUTION]
-> Being able to complete the exercices should not be necessary to be able
+> Being able to complete the exercises should not be necessary to be able
 > to complete and understand the rest of the tutorial.